7 Essential Oils to Revive Your Body and Mind

 When applied topically, Cassia oil has the ability to help soothe the body and its aroma can help to uplift the senses and is especially effective in the winter months.

-This oil is used for treating a variety of health issues including skin issues, toothache, indigestion, cough, asthma, headache, stress, and blood impurities.
+This oil is used for treating a variety of health issues including skin issues, tooth discomfort, ache, or soreness, indigestion, cough, difficulty breathing, head or neck tension, stress, and blood impurities.

 The most important and common use of clove oil is in dental care.